lambdaclass/concrete/ROADMAP.md

 8. Slices as the safe buffer interface (`&Slice<u8>`/`&mut MutSlice<u8>` on hosted read/write; raw-pointer forms private) — the `&Bytes` net-I/O pull (currently 2nd ask).

+**One local/CI fast-surface gate.** Add a single documented target (for example `make test-fast-surface-gates`) used unchanged by the pre-push routine and CI's Language-surface job.
+It owns every fast fail-closed inventory/ratchet that a normal `run_tests` battery can miss: diagnostic-code completeness, quadratic- append baselines, public API/interface inventory, capability/trust/ownership manifest truth, constructor/consumer coverage, generated-file drift, import firewalls, and visibility/construction fixtures.
+Adding an E-code, public item, IR constructor, manifest fact, or counted append pattern must fail locally in the same way it fails remotely.
+The target prints the exact constituent command on failure; CI must not maintain a hidden extra copy of the checklist.

 ## Phase 7: Standard Library And Core APIs